-For 2020 compensation, Willis Towers Watson performed a regression analysis to reflect base pay levels of an organization with \$3.3 billion in revenue and reported its findings to the PCC in October.
+For 2021 compensation, Willis Towers Watson performed a regression analysis to reflect base pay levels of an organization with \$3.3 billion in revenue and reported its findings to the PCC in October 2020.
 Its comparison focused on overall compensation, as well as base salary, annual incentive bonus, equity awards and each of the other compensation elements discussed below.
 We believe its methodology provides appropriate comparisons by utilizing industrial companies of comparable size and referencing databases with comparable executive officer positions.

-For 2020, the PCC targeted our overall compensation and benefits programs and each element of compensation at the median level of the surveyed companies.
-Since a number of variables can influence the relationship of an individual executive's pay components to the survey median data, the PCC considers a range of 90% to 110% of median to be appropriate when reviewing total compensation.
+For 2021, the PCC targeted our overall compensation and benefits programs and each element of compensation at the median level of the surveyed companies.
+Since a number of variables can influence the relationship of an individual executive's pay components to the survey median data, the PCC considers a range of 80% to 120% of median to be appropriate when reviewing total compensation.
 Although the PCC attempts to have each component of compensation in this target range, the PCC puts greater emphasis on achieving the target at the total compensation level.
-Variables considered include, but are not limited to, education, position tenure, previous experience, level of performance, additional responsibilities, and, as appropriate, recruitment considerations.
+Variables considered include, but are not limited to, education, position tenure, previous experience, level of performance, additional responsibilities and, as appropriate, recruitment considerations.

-For 2021, we again compared ourselves to the market median of other companies with revenues of \$3.3 billion.
+For 2022, we compared ourselves to the market median of other companies with revenues of \$2.9 billion, which represents our reported revenues in 2020.